frmurgia/Artboard_library/README.md

 ## *prototyping board for artist*

+During the pandemic period, I made this pcb to teach physical computing to my students.
-Artboard is a breakout board board for teensy 3.6,  for artists, designers and musicians.
+Artboard is a breakout board board for teensy 3.6 made for artists, designers and musicians.